bocoup/Assistive-Webdriver/components/text-to-socket-engine-macos/README.md

 # Introduction

 This is a speech synthesis voice for OSX.
-It does not output any audio, instead it sends http requests when speech requests are made.
-This is to allow better benchmarking of VoiceOver performance.
+It does not output any audio, instead it sends messages over TCP when speech requests are made.

 ## Installation